aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/openwebui/index.en.md

 ![First Chat Response](/static/images/module-1/vllm.png)

-Notice how the model provides a detailed, well-structured response about Dung Beetles and Bacteria!
+Notice how the model thinks thoroughly for a whole minute and then provides a detailed, well-structured response about Ants, Dung Beetles and other Insects!

 ### Step 5: Explore Response Features